Using Swift Package Manager

 .

-The custom package file mode is new and experimental.
 The local dev flow using the spmDevBuild

 gradle task is disabled when useCustomPackageFile